opf/openproject/docs/release-notes/14-0-0/README.md

 ![Project attributes shown on project overview page, divided in sections](14-0-project-attributes-sections-highlighted.png)

-Project attributes as well as Sections can be managed in administration/projects/project attributes.
+Project attributes as well as the sections can be managed in administration/projects/project attributes.

 ![Manage project attributes and sections in adminstrations](14-0-project-attributes-administration.png)

 ### Streamlined view of custom fields in project list and project overview

+Until now, there have been uncertainties with project-specific custom fields from time to time.
+This is why the tab 'project' has been removed from the custom fields admin settings pages.
+Instead, project custom fields are now edited within their own admin settings page.
+Also, the custom fields widget has been removed.

+As described in the section about project attributes, (enabled) project custom fields are now displayed in a sidebar on the project overview page.

 ### Enhanced Meetings module with new features